kkosic2/TsiolkovskyRocketEquation/README.md

 Delta V <br/>
 <img src="https://i.imgur.com/5pQ81Fv.png" height="50%" width="50%" alt="Rocket Equation Steps"/>
 <br />
-ΔV is the change in velocity of the rocket.
+ΔV is the change in velocity of the rocket. <br />
 Tells us how much maneuvering a spacecraft can do such as getting into orbit.
 </p>